dannylee1020/music-genre-classification/README.md

 In this project, two different approaches were considered to compare how well it classifies a music genre based on audio track given.
 The first approach is image classification using 2D CNN on spectrograms.
 Using Librosa library, convert .wav files to respective mel-spectrogram and use them to train 2D CNN model.
 The second approach is sequence modeling on MFCCs using 1D CNN - LSTM model structure.
 Convert .wav files into sequence of MFCC and use to train CNN-LSTM model.
 <br>
 <br>
 Both models were trained for 100 epochs with learning rate of 0.00025.
 The summary of the model architecture is below.
-For detail, please refer to .ipynb file
+For detail, please see [here](https://colab.research.google.com/drive/1uJ17DcjCrDZlqStpYh5jQ-gbNhcG8FmL?usp=sharing)

 ### 2D CNN
 The model has three 2D convolutional layers with 32 nodes followed by two fully connected layers with 32 and 16 nodes and a output layer with 10 nodes and softmax activation.
 Dropout and Batch Normalization layers were used throughout the model to prevent overfitting.